 Nearly a year later, the shoots have gained thickness in their first year.
 You can see that the apical shoot, the new leader, grew the strongest (along with other shoots in the upper part of the tree – this is caused by apical dominance, which most species exhibit).

-The tree is placed in its bonsai pot, just over a year after it was collected.
+The tree is placed in its bonsai pot, a fine piece by the late Paul Katich, just over a year after it was collected.
 All of the development of this tree as a bonsai can be done with the tree in a bonsai pot.

 A couple of months later, and the tree continues to develop.